-Nicky Gile Poses On The Floor In Skimpy Sheer Lingerie: ‘Love Language’
+Nicky Gile Poses On The Floor In Skimpy Semi-Sheer Lingerie: 'Love Language'

 Nicky Gile gave her 1.8 million Instagram followers something to talk about on Thursday, February 4, when she shared a sizzling update.
-In the new post, the American model showed off her killer figure in a sexy lingerie set.
+In the new post, the American model showed off her killer figure in a sexy lingerie set, which can be seen here.

 The bombshell was snapped in a skimpy green bra-and-panties combo that clung to her curves.
 The classic brassiere was adorned with opaque spots and featured soft cups that were made of semi-sheer material.
 The snug fit of the bra and the underwire pushed her breasts up, exposing ample cleavage.
 Although the cups were see-through, Nicky made sure to blur out the necessary bits to adhere to Instagram's strict no-nudity policy.

-She wore matching undies, and like the top, they were mostly made of sheer fabric.
-Thin satin straps made up the waistband, and it clung to her waist, accentuating her slender hips.
-The waistline sat below her navel, and it helped highlight her flat stomach and trim waist.
+She wore matching undies that, like the top, were mostly made of sheer fabric.
+Thin satin straps formed the waistband, which clung to her midsection, accentuating her slender hips.
+The bottoms sat below her navel, highlighting her flat stomach and trim waist.
 The panties also boasted high leg cuts, which exposed plenty of skin.

 Nicky was photographed indoors, sitting on the edge of a flat surface and clad in her scanty ensemble.
 From what was visible, she was inside a hotel room.
-The first pic showed her posing with her thighs closed as she leaned to a cushioned chair and used her right to support her body.
+The first pic showed her posing with her thighs closed as she leaned on a cushioned chair and used her right hand to support her body.

 A swipe to the right featured Nicky lounging on the floor with her knees bent and legs propped to the side.
 The next two snaps featured the babe in a similar stance.
 One of the pics showed her looking down on the floor.
 In the last image, Nicky's posture was similar to the first photo.

-Nicky styled her locks in a center part and tied its long strands in a half ponytail.
+She styled her locks in a center part and tied their long strands in a half ponytail.
 She left a few tendrils of hair down, framing her face.
 The hottie wore a pair of small hoop earrings and three necklaces as accessories.

 Nicky wrote a short caption where she mentioned "love language."
 According to the geotag, she was in Miami.

 Like most of her shares, the fresh post was quickly noticed by her online supporters.
-In less than a day, it’s racked up more than 38,300 likes and over 690 comments.
+In less than a day, it's racked up more than 38,300 likes and over 690 comments.
 Fans and fellow models took to the comments section to leave various messages, with some telling her how hot she looked.
-Countless others opted to drop a trail of emoji.
+Countless others opted to drop a trail of emoji to express their admiration instead.

-“Perfection in a person,” one of her followers commented, adding a green heart emoji.
+"Perfection in a person," one of her followers wrote, adding a green heart emoji to their words.

-“You are absolutely rocking that color!
-You look so good!!” wrote another fan.
+"You are absolutely rocking that color!
+You look so good!!" praised another fan.

-“You are so beautiful, as always.
-So sexy!” added a third admirer.
+"You are so beautiful, as always.
+So sexy!" a third admirer added.